 There is no campaign promise that Donald Trump has failed to honour more flagrantly than his repeated pledge to “drain the swamp.”
-In fact during his campaign he used the hash tag #DrainTheSwamp 78 times during his campaign.
+In fact during his campaign he used the hashtag #DrainTheSwamp 83 times.

 “For too long, a small group in our nation’s Capital has reaped the rewards of government while the people have borne the cost.
 Washington flourished – but the people did not share in its wealth.
 Politicians prospered – but the jobs left, and the factories closed.
 That all changes – starting right here, and right now, because this moment is your moment: it belongs to you.”

 Since becoming president, Trump has not just failed to honour his pledge to “Drain the Swamp,” he has in fact created his own swamp.

 The following list are examples where Trump or his associates have filled the swamp:

 1. Trump promised to hand over control of business and have no interaction, Eric Trump contradicts this